 So going back to BDS, there is no hope for the Palestinians to bring about the end of occupation through the support of western governments or the UN, the only hope that the Palestinians have is through BDS.

-That is not to say that in the foreseeable future BDS could bring about an end of the Israeli occupation.
+That is not to say that in the foreseeable future BDS could bring about an end to the Israeli occupation.
 But that is the only hope the Palestinians have of making progress.